Alaska: From Fairbanks to Anchorage

 DAY 1

 Our trip begins when we meet in the Golden Heart of Alaska, Fairbanks.
-Plan to arrive at the Fairbanks airport in time to meet the group at 3:00PM.
-We'll drive together to Chena Hot Springs in plenty of time to enjoy a rejuvenating soak before our trip orientation and dinner.
+Plan to arrive at the Fairbanks International Airport (FAI) in time to meet the group at 3:00PM and we will enjoy our first of many dinners together.
 Although the sun technically sets for about three hours on this day, it never really gets dark.
 You may find yourself soaking and exploring long past your bedtime!
-(D)

 DAY 2